edelstone/tints-and-shades/README.md

 ## What is the Tint & Shade Generator?
 The purpose of this tool is to accurately produce tints (lighter variants) and shades (darker variants) of a given hex color in 10% increments.

-Testing shows that it matches the way Chrome DevTools and the classic [W3Schools color picker](http://www.w3schools.com/colors/colors_picker.asp) calculate tints and shades.
-As far as I can tell, there are no other applications that get the calculation correct and produce the tints and shades so simply.
+Testing shows that it matches the calculations of Chrome DevTools, the [W3Schools color picker](http://www.w3schools.com/colors/colors_picker.asp), and the [standard Sass functions](https://sindresorhus.com/sass-extras/#color-function-tint) that mix colors with percentages of pure white or black.

 ## When would I use this?
-It's best used when you already have a base color palette but would like complimentary colors for gradients, borders, backgrounds, shadows or other elements.
+It's best used when you already have a base color palette but would like to grab or preview complimentary colors for gradients, borders, backgrounds, shadows or other elements.

+This of course can be done [using Sass these days](https://sindresorhus.com/sass-extras/#color-function-tint), but this tool is still very useful for designers or those not comfortable with Sass functions.

 ## Why 10% increments?
 That’s the standard I developed for [my design process at Texas State University](http://www.styleguide.txstate.edu/colors/template.html) and in other projects.
 I think choosing tints and shades based on a flat percentage is a clean, reproducible way to augment brand palettes and produce designs with depth.